guillermohernandez/itp-w1-basic-calculator/README.md

 # [itp-w1] Basic Calculator

-Our first group project will be to create a program that acts as a basic four function calculator.
+Our second group project will be to create a program that acts as a basic four function calculator.

-It will be guided by a mentor and done as a class to get everyone used to the process of setting up and coding from a github repo to cloud9.
+All students will fork this repo and set up their cloud9 for this project individually with guidance from the mentor.

 We will want the following interface: